Xetibo/ReSet-Doc/sections/implementation/technologies.typ

 debugger, which only works with official Microsoft tools@csharp_debugger_notes@csharp_debugger_issue, or the C++ problem of having multiple compilers with different feature sets.
-Hence, both languages described will have a different experience on different platforms and editors/IDEs.@cpp_compilers@Rust_compiler
+Hence, both languages described will have a different experience on different platforms and editors/IDEs @cpp_compilers@Rust_compiler.

 UI Considerations for Rust are also a big factor, on Linux there are generally 2 big user interface toolkits, GTK and QT.
-QT is generally used with C++, while GTK is often used with C or a special GTK-developed language called "Vala".@vala However, for GTK the Rust bindings are above average in quality compared to other language bindings, meaning it provides a close-to-native experience, while still offering all the benefits of a more modern language.@gtk_rs
+QT is generally used with C++, while GTK is often used with C or a special GTK-developed language called "Vala" @vala.
+However, for GTK the Rust bindings are above average in quality compared to other language bindings, meaning it provides a close-to-native experience, while still offering all the benefits of a more modern language @gtk_rs.

 #pagebreak()